Cooking with Mamma C

 • While the romaine is cooking, use a vegetable peeler to shave off pieces of Parmesan and set them aside.

-• To make your vinaigrette, whisk the olive oil, vinegar and seasonings in a small container.
+• To make the vinaigrette, whisk the olive oil, vinegar and seasonings in a small container.
 Serve the romaine topped with the walnuts, Parmesan and some dressing.

 Notes